 It's been awhile, but First Paradise v5.0 is now happily available for anyone running most Linux OS'.
 The past two years have been some kind of blur that spun me away from the comfort and simplicity of the command line and into the realm of graphics engine development.
 You see, I had to go commercial.
 Still, somewhere on that dark road I stumbled upon a reason to write some netcode.
-Like a man possessed I sat at my desk and brushed up on raw client-server development methodologies after being burned out on a previous preoject that I really can't afford to get burnt out on.
+Like a man possessed I sat at my desk and brushed up on raw client-server development methodologies after being burned out on a previous project that I really couldn't afford to get burnt out on.

 The new code was so different, and the old code so bad, that I somehow straddled the line dividing the kingdoms of dreams and madness.
 This is usually how programming anything goes.
 It's all sunshine and lollipops until it isn't.
 And you submit to the insomnia after a long drawn out internal battle and a few bottles of beer.
 And hopefully, wake up to a new build.
 Or more bugs.
 Typically the latter.